YouTube: https://youtube.com/watch?v=PTemp5C4qAM

 (00:00) to (02:00)

 Think about the lifespan of toys.
-Your classics, your barbies, GI joes, hula hoops, and teddy ruxpins can keep kids engaged for hours at a time.
+Your classics, your barbies, GI Joes, hula hoops, and teddy Ruxpins can keep kids engaged for hours at a time.
 But eventually the novelty wears off, and the child will go in search of new play adventures.
 But what if someone invented a toy that demanded the kid's attention all day everyday?
 What if they were so committed to this toy that they couldn't bear to be without it?
 That even a tiny little beep caused them to stop whatever they were doing to interact with it, like a Pavlovian pocket monster.

 And what if this toy was so psychologically addictive that when it stopped working, the kid started crying?
 If you're a parent, you'd have one heck of a problem.
 But if you're a toy company, you've just bought vacation homes for your entire executive floor.
-It's the story of digital kid crack, tamagotchi, and it's next on this installment of throwback.
+It's the story of digital kid crack, Tamagotchi, and it's next on this installment of throwback.

 [intro]

 Welcome back to this series, where we take a deep dive into some of the most fascinating pop culture stories and events you might remember from your childhood.
 I'm your host, Erin McCarthy, and I have a confession to make.
-As a kid, I accidentally forgot all about my tomogotchi and let it starve.
+As a kid, I accidentally forgot all about my Tamagotchi and let it starve.
 The same thing happened with my little brother.
-Uh, his tomogotchi, I mean.
+Uh, his Tamagotchi, I mean.

 These tiny egg-shaped electronic devices with a screen just a little larger than a postage stamp entertained millions of kids by allowing them to control the fate of the blob like creatures living in their virtual kennel.
 If we fed them, played with them, and took care of their health, they'd grow into beautiful creatures.
 If we didn't clean up their digital poop, they'd keel over and die.
 Who came up with this harsh handheld lesson of mortality?
 Glad you asked.